-Question Answer Marks EITHER 7(a) In what ways, and with what effects, does Blake present children?
-In your answer you should refer to two poems from the selection.
+Question Answer Marks EITHER 7(a) In what ways and with what effects does Blake present parents?
+In your answer, you should refer to two poems from the selection.
 25 Mark according to the levels of response marking criteria.
-OR 7(b) Comment closely on the following poem, analysing ways in which Blake presents the tiger.
+OR 7(b) Discuss ways in which Blake presents the Bard in the following poem.
 25 Mark according to the levels of response marking criteria.